Sarthak-Saini265/counter-app-20251015-154823-1801/README.md

 ## Summary

-Create a simple counter app with Bootstrap 5.
-It should have a display showing the count (starting at 0) with id='counter-display', an increment button with id='btn-increment', and a decrement button with id='btn-decrement'.
-Make it look clean and modern.
+[Updated] Update the counter app: Add a RESET button with id='btn-reset' that sets the counter back to 0.
+Also add a DOUBLE button with id='btn-double' that doubles the current count.
+Change the background to a beautiful gradient (light blue to light purple).
+Add a heading 'Counter App' and make the counter display larger and more prominent with a colored border.

 ## Features

 This application was automatically generated to meet the following requirements:

-- Page uses Bootstrap 5
+- Page still uses Bootstrap 5
-- Has counter display with id='counter-display'
+- Has all previous buttons (increment, decrement)
-- Has increment button with id='btn-increment'
+- Has NEW reset button with id='btn-reset'
-- Has decrement button with id='btn-decrement'
+- Has NEW double button with id='btn-double'
-- Counter increases when increment is clicked
+- Reset button sets counter to 0
+- Double button multiplies counter by 2
+- Background has gradient styling
+- Has heading text
-- Counter decreases when decrement is clicked
+- Counter display is styled with border

 ## Setup